If You See Something

-If You See Something is an 2024 American drama film directed by Oday Rasheed, from a screenplay by Avram Noble Ludwig and Jess Jacobs.
+If You See Something is a 2024 American drama film directed by Oday Rasheed, from a screenplay by Avram Noble Ludwig and Jess Jacobs.
 It stars Adam Bakri, Jess Jacobs, Tarek Bishara, Lucy Owen, Hadi Tabbal, Krystina Alabado, Hend Ayoub, Reggie Gowland, Nasser Farris and Reed Birney.
 Doug Liman serves as an executive producer.

 It had its world premiere at the Woodstock Film Festival on October 16, 2024, and is scheduled to be released on October 31, 2025, by Joint Venture.

 Premise

 Explores the romance between an American woman and Iraqi doctor who seeks political asylum in the United States, and how both their relationship and asylum are threatened when a crisis strikes in Baghdad.